PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 before changing source.
 Keep the corrected 207-line opposite elementwise helper central until positive production ownership is observed or a later checkpoint explicitly accepts zero-owner evidence.

+## Channelwise broadcast-constant repair extraction: completed state

+The complete former 199-line `_repair_rank4_channelwise_broadcast_constants_to_runtime_layout`
+implementation is now owned by `passes/binary_layout_adapter.py`.
+The lowerer retains one signature-compatible private wrapper.
+Its three direct `lower_onnx_to_ir` positions and the one position inside three-round indexed binary-layout convergence are unchanged.
+After normalizing only the function name, the prior lowerer implementation and new module owner have identical ASTs.

+The owner preserves the existing `ModelIRGraphIndex` contract.
+It reuses a valid caller index, otherwise creates one index, snapshots consumers once, iterates only indexed ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW operators, and uses the indexed producer lookup for ambiguous runtime-layout hints.
+Standard NCHW-to-NHWC constant rotation, exact inverse recovery for stale NHWC rank-four constants, rank-three `[C,1,1]` handling, dtype/shape/signature updates, and the historical statistic are unchanged.
+Exclusive constants mutate in place;
+shared constants retain deterministic copy-on-write, quantization cloning, and differential consumer updates through `_set_operator_inputs` with the shared index.

+The positive owner fixture now runs both the module owner and lowerer wrapper on deep copies and compares complete `ModelIRPassState` fingerprints.
+The existing no-op, shared-constant/clone-policy, no-rescan, differential-index, three-round convergence, and four historical rank-three/rank-four direct cases remain active.
+Architecture tests fix one implementation owner, one wrapper dispatch with GraphIndex forwarding, exactly three direct lowerer calls, and one convergence call.

+Validation completed as follows:

+- binary-layout plus indexed-convergence focused modules: `6 passed`;
+- ownership, GraphIndex, and convergence architecture selector: `3 passed`;
+- historical direct-builder broadcast cases: `4 passed, 745 deselected`;
+- changed-file branch regression collection: `532 passed in 25.64s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.30s`;
+- old/new owner AST equivalence and whitespace checks: passed.

+FastestDet is the strictly sequential zero-owner artifact control.
+All five runtime results remain zero before and after extraction.
+The pre conversion completed in 0.790 seconds and the post conversion in 0.815 seconds; both recorded process-tree SWAP zero.
+The five core artifacts are byte-identical:

+- float32 TFLite:
+  `3bdbec5d7ad81f98cf7890fbf1a98570ebeb1a4a5c19883aca23733b31e1573b`;
+- float16 TFLite:
+  `a14bad05eba99dc211a09aa820eb38396329b98168a2d4b20e463eb64deab617`;
+- tensor correspondence:
+  `2bd03e9e775b4dede0310813cf36e2efc3ad9d0635ce0c5797895fe18d7fb074`;
+- `schema.fbs`:
+  `0ea6e458755747b2d98c6b68323e65f0153ded77af908b2c6560db00f9dea28f`;
+- `schema_generated.py`:
+  `b3a49ac25835e627fe31b92eb5df2b6d88593a571f1175b366ef7aab8e264ce8`.

+The preceding sequential FastestDet accuracy checkpoint remains `max_abs=1.3113021850585938e-05`; duplicate inference was not run because the executed TFLite artifact is identical.
+Positive production ownership is not claimed; the focused synthetic cases remain the semantic authority.
+All model runs were strictly sequential, no dependency or TensorFlow boundary changed, and no broad Tier conversion sweep was performed.

+The current branch is `fb-refactor6`.
+Changed files in this checkpoint are the binary layout owner module, lowerer import/wrapper, focused binary-layout and architecture tests, and the architecture, branch-description, and handoff documents.
+No public API, CLI, artifact name, corpus profile, exclusion policy, or ONNX operation-tier policy changed.
+PR #952 remains closed; this Goal uses commit and push only and must not create a pull request.

+The known limitation is deliberate: this is an exact ownership move, not a new transactional or semantic rewrite.
+No measured root model exercised a non-zero production rewrite; positive behavior is therefore proven by the focused ModelIR contracts rather than claimed from the corpus.
+The corrected 207-line opposite elementwise helper remains central under its earlier no-owner decision.

+At restart, first characterize the next raw source-order implementation, the 535-line `_optimize_convpool_output_transpose_nhwc_passthrough_chains`.
+Inventory its match/guard/rewrite phases, passthrough closure, legacy adapter retention, fan-out and public-boundary guards, metadata/constant handling, all production positions, and the smallest sequential zero-SWAP owner before changing source.
+Do not mix characterization and extraction unless the evidence proves the boundary, and do not create a pull request.